Varicose Vein Treatment in Flower Mound

 Radiofrequency Ablation Procedure

-For patients with venous insufficiency or varicose veins, radiofrequency (RF) ablation is a minimally invasive procedure performed at our Flower Mound Vein Center that treats the veins with radiofrequency energy which causes them to close.
+For patients with venous insufficiency or varicose veins, radiofrequency (RF) ablation is a minimally invasive procedure performed at North Texas Vein and Vascular that treats the veins with radiofrequency energy which causes them to close.
 This is minimally invasive outpatient procedure performed in the office by Dr. Handley, an experienced interventional radiologist.
 Ultrasound imaging is used to guide our treatments of the affected veins as accurately as possible.

 Radiofrequency Ablation is similar to Endovenous Laser Ablation in that both use heat energy applied to the inside of the vein to close it.
 As with Endovenous Laser Ablation, you will be given a prescription for EMLA cream to apply to the leg before the procedure.
 Patients who take blood thinners will continue to take those medications, as they can reduce the risk of developing a blood clot in one of the deep veins following the procedure.

 The leg is first examined with ultrasound to determine the optimal place to access the vein.
 The leg will then be cleaned and covered with a surgical drape, and a local anesthetic will be administered.
 A small sheath will then be placed into the vein using ultrasound guidance through a single, small skin nick.
 Next, a radiofrequency ablation catheter is place through the sheath and positioned using ultrasound imaging.
 Numbing medicine (dilute Lidocaine) is then placed all around the vein before delivering RF energy to the vein.
 After the RF energy has been delivered the vein will seal and the blood will reroute and flow through healthy veins in your legs.
 After the RF catheter and sheath have been removed, a small steri-strip is placed at the access site.